Table of Contents Hide

 The Hidden Gem In Watamu Kenya

-If you are planning on visiting Malindi or Watamu Kenya anytime soon, or planning for a vacation but not sure where to pick, then this post is for you.
+If you are planning a trip to Malindi or Watamu, Kenya, or if you are looking for a holiday but aren’t sure where to go, this article is for you.

-On our last trip to Mombasa, we decided to visit Watamu, I mean why not?
-Who wouldn’t?
-If you know some who wouldn’t want to spend the weekend on the sandy white beaches of Watamu while drinking their favorite cocktail, then you seriously need to let them go.
-You don’t deserve that kind of negativity in your life.
+We opted to visit Watamu Kenya on our most recent trip to Mombasa because, well, why not?
+Who wouldn’t want to?
+If you know anyone who wouldn’t want to spend the weekend on Watamu’s pristine white beaches sipping their favorite cocktail, you should seriously let them go.
+You don’t deserve such negativity in your life.

-We embarked on searching for the perfect resort to finish up our long travel experience and after a short search on the internet, we bumped onto this hidden paradise in Watamu, Kobe Resort the home away from home.
+We set out to find the ideal resort to round off our extensive travel, and after a quick internet search, we came across this hidden paradise in Watamu, Kobe Resort Watamu, a home away from home.

-The resort is located in Watamu, Kilifi County.
-It is just a 2 hour drive (108KM) from Mombasa.
-Guests from other counties can fly straight to Watamu through Malindi Airport which is a few kilometers away from the Resort.
+The resort is in Watamu, Kilifi County.
+It is only a 2-hour (108-kilometer) journey from Mombasa.
+Guests from other counties can fly directly to Watamu via Malindi Airport, which is only a few kilometers from the resort.